 10. Guardians of the Galaxy (2014)

 Guardians of the Galaxy introduces the Power Stone and elucidates on the origin of the Infinity Stones, which are pivotal plot points for the following Avengers films.
-The movie also introduces some significant MCU characters namely Star-Lord, Gamora, Drax the Destroyer, Groot, Rocket Raccoon, Mantis,
+The movie also introduces some significant MCU characters namely Star-Lord, Gamora, Drax the Destroyer, Groot, Rocket Raccoon, Mantis, and Ronan the Accuser.

 11. Guardians of the Galaxy, Vol. 2 (2017)